Opioid Use After C-Section

 What Are the Risks of Pain Pills After C-Section?

 Giving birth hurts, no matter how a baby is delivered.
 But it’s especially painful to have to also recover from surgery after C-section.
 While no one argues that mothers suffering from C-section delivery side effects require pain medicine, there is a concern about giving more pills than needed.
 Research shows addiction and other problems can develop when there is a surplus of the medicine, and that opioids can be a gateway drug to heroin.

 Experts are concerned that giving new moms more pills than needed can lead them to consume more medicine than is required.
 It can also lead to misuse of the pills.
-With the stress and demands of caring for a new baby, moms may fall into dependency on the medicine before they even realize it.
+With the stress and demands of caring for a new baby, moms may fall into dependency on the medicine and come to need opioid addiction treatment before they even realize it.